-James identified German shepherds, Salukis, and Terriers as highly active (or “excited”) breeds.
+James identified German shepherds, salukis, and terriers as highly active (or “excited”) breeds.
 Conditioned salivary reflexes in these dogs typically had a short delay between stimulus onset and response, but the response itself was not large in magnitude.
 Once a conditioned response was acquired, however, excited dogs readily generalized, often making discrimination training challenging.
 Their responses, especially to painful stimuli, were also slow to extinguish (James, 1941a, 1953b).
-One excited dog emitted 600 paw flexions to the CS with the shock contingency turned off and the response had still not extinguished (James, 1941a).
+One excited dog emitted 600 paw flexions to the CS after the shock contingency had been turned off and the response still had not extinguished (James, 1941a).

 Basset hounds, beagles, and St. Bernards represented the other extreme: the highly inactive category.
 Inactive dogs readily formed conditioned salivary responses of large magnitude, but these soon decreased and were delayed from the onset of the CS.
-These dogs would often lean on the harness and would sometimes fall asleep in the experimental chamber until the stimulus was introduced (James, 1953b).
+These dogs would often lean on the harness and would sometimes even fall asleep in the experimental chamber until the stimulus was introduced (James, 1953b).

-Excited dogs flexed their paws with more force than did inhibited dogs (James, 1941a).
-Excited and inhibited dogs showed different patterns of activity in a 24-hour cycle, with excited dogs being more active (James, 1953b).
-James also reported that the only way he could modify an excited dog to an inhibited dog or vice versa was pharmacologically (James Ginsburg, 1949).
+Additionally, excited dogs flexed their paws with more force than did inhibited dogs (James, 1941a), and excited and inhibited dogs showed different patterns of activity in a 24-hour cycle, with excited dogs being more active (James, 1953b).
+James also reported that the only way he could modify an excited dog to an inhibited dog or vice versa was pharmacologically (James & Ginsburg, 1949).
 A final difference he noted between the excited and inhibited dogs was their response to inescapable shock of increasing intensities (James, 1943).
-James raised the question of different types' pain or tolerance of frustration.
+James raised the question of whether different types' had different thresholds for pain or tolerance of frustration.

 James also crossed excited and inhibited dogs.
 The F1 generation fell as intermediates between the two extreme parental breeds on the conditioning experiments.
 The F2 generation, however, showed a greater range, with some dogs performing more like one of the extremes of the purebred grandparents, or as intermediates like the F1 generation (James, 1953b).

 James' work on how different dog breeds and individuals respond to conditioning procedures has implications for research and practice in applied animal behavior, as well as suggesting useful ways for assessing behavioral differences for researchers interested in temperament and personality.
-Researchers interested in “trainability” may find the differences in generalization and resistance to extinction particularly useful.
-Additionally, his work investigating differences between breeds provides a significant parallel to the work to be discussed in the following section by the Arkansas researchers who investigated differences between wgi two strains of dogs of one breed.
+Researchers interested in “trainability” might find the differences in generalization and resistance to extinction particularly useful.
+Additionally, his work investigating differences between breeds provides a significant parallel to the work we discuss in the following section by the Arkansas researchers who investigated differences between wgi two strains of one dog breed.

-James incorporated operant research into his work after noting that the “hyperexcitable” types of dogs were sometimes impossible to train to tolerate the harness and experimental apparatus (James, 1950).
-The utility of this approach, as James saw it, was that it allowed the animal freedom of movement, alleviating the stimuli that elicited the resistance in the hyperexcitable dogs.
+Moving from a strictly Pavlovian approach, James incorporated operant research into his work after noting that “hyperexcitable” types of dogs were sometimes impossible to train to tolerate the harness and experimental apparatus (James, 1950).
+The utility of the operant approach, as James saw it, was that it allowed the animal freedom of movement, alleviating the stimuli that elicited resistance in the hyperexcitable dogs.
 James' enthusiasm for such an approach was apparent in his two publications on how to construct operant chambers for dogs (James, 1950, 1953a).
-James published a paper on constructing an apparatus for studying the reinforcing effectiveness of sham vs. direct stomach feeding on operant responses and reported that only actual consummatory behavior maintained lever pressing (James, 1963).
-If food were injected directly into the stomach contingent on a lever press, the behavior soon extinguished.
-He also investigated dogs' response patterns in an operant chamber (James, 1954) and found that the presence of the experimenter or another dog would evoke more responding than when the dog was alone, again pointing to interesting social relations that may affect dogs' performances in experiments.
+He later published a paper on constructing an apparatus for studying the reinforcing effectiveness of sham vs. direct stomach feeding on operant responses and reported that only actual consummatory behavior, and not stomach injection of food, maintained lever pressing (James, 1963).
+He also investigated dogs' response patterns in an operant chamber (James, 1954) and found that the presence of the experimenter or another dog would evoke more responding than when the dog was alone, again pointing to interesting social relations that might affect dogs' performances in experiments.